-Use this Not this Use this Not this

-English examples Spanish examples

-person with a handicapped persona con minusválido; impedido;

-disability discapacidad disminuido

-person without a normal person; persona sin persona normal; persona
+Use this Not this Use this Not this English examples Spanish (Spanish (Mexico) examples person with a disability handicapped persona con discapacidad minusválido person without a disability normal person; healthy person persona sin discapacidad persona normal, persona saludable

-disability healthy person discapacidad sana

 Use generic verbs that apply to all input methods and devices.
 In procedures and instructions, avoid verbs that don't make sense with alternative input methods used for accessibility.